-Handicap International has deployed a mobile team to identify the most vulnerable displaced people, especially children and people with disabilities in need of medical care.
-Individuals are provided with rehabilitation and psychosocial support directly by Handicap International or are referred to nearby health centers.
-Handicap International also supports 11 health centers, trains staff, distributes orthopedic devices and provides information to medical staff and patients.
+Humanity & Inclusion has deployed a mobile team to identify the most vulnerable displaced people, especially children and people with disabilities in need of medical care.
+Our team provided rehabilitation and psychosocial support for people with disabilities directly or referred to nearby health centers by:

 Mine Risk Education

-Since the start of its operations, Handicap International has trained 900 Libyan nationals to educate communities about the risks posed by landmines and other unexploded remnants of war.
+Since the start of its operations, Humanity & Inclusion has trained 900 Libyan nationals to educate communities about the risks posed by landmines and other unexploded remnants of war.

-Handicap International’s teams and its partners work directly in schools and businesses, and with local authorities.
-More than 93,000 people have attended awareness sessions.
+Our teams and partners work directly in schools and businesses and with local authorities.

 Small Arms Risk Awareness

-In addition to the danger of landmines and unexploded ordnance, Handicap International has identified the risk posed by light weapons in the hands of civilians who do not know how to handle them.
-With the support of local partners, the organization is focusing its activities on risk education.
+In addition to the danger of landmines and unexploded ordnance, Humanity & Inclusion identified the risk posed by light weapons in the hands of civilians.

-The project did experience a six-month suspension of work due to safety concerns, but restarted operations again in February 2015.
+The project did experience a six-month suspension of work due to safety concerns but resumed operations again in February 2015.